ros/catkin/doc/dev_guide/sketch.rst

 ``CMAKE_BINARY_DIR/lib/pythonX.Y/dist-packages/PACKAGENAME/__init__.py``,
 which extends the ``PYTHONPATH`` to include ``CMAKE_SOURCE_DIR/path/to/PACKAGENAME/src``.
-This way the buildspace PYTHONPATH only needs to contain ``CMAKE_BINARY_DIR/lib/pythonX.Y/dist-packages``.
-Caveat: it will also need to contain generated Python code in that folder in buildspace.
+This way the devel space PYTHONPATH only needs to contain ``CMAKE_BINARY_DIR/lib/pythonX.Y/dist-packages``.
+Caveat: it will also need to contain generated Python code in that folder in devel space.
 At installation time, this thunk-__init__.py disappears and the static python library source is installed alongside the generated message code in the same directory.